After Gautam's resignation, BJP and Cong demand removal of Delhi ministers Sisodia and Jain | Politics

 The Delhi unit of Congress also demanded to know when Sisodia and Jain will be sacked from the Kejriwal cabinet.

 The parties were reacting after Gautam on Sunday resigned from his post, amid a controversy over his presence at a religious conversion event where Hindu deities were allegedly denounced.
-The BJP had attacked him, Arvind Kejriwal and the Aam Aadmi Party after a video went viral which showed Gautam attending the event on October 5, calling them ''anti-Hindu''.
+The BJP had attacked him, Arvind Kejriwal and the Aam Aadmi Party, calling them ''anti-Hindu'', after a video went viral that showed Gautam attending the event on October 5.
 Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri said that Gautam had resigned due to pressure from the BJP.
-He said that resignation was not enough but legal action should also be taken against him and he should be expelled from the party for condemning Hindu gods and goddesses.
+He said that resignation was not enough and legal action should also be taken against him and he should be expelled from the party for condemning Hindu gods and goddesses.

-''Apart from this, resignations should also be taken from the Deputy Chief Minister Manish Sisodia and Satyendra Jain involved in corruption,'' he said He accused Kejriwal and his ministers of not hesitating from condemning Hindu gods and goddesses for their political ambitions. ''Gautam's resignation does not mean that there has been any improvement in Kejriwal's ideology, but it is because Kejriwal fears loss in the Gujarat and Himachal elections.
-That is why he has taken the resignation from Gautam,'' he demanded.
+''Apart from this, resignations should also be taken from the Deputy Chief Minister Manish Sisodia and Satyendra Jain involved in corruption,'' he said He accused Kejriwal and his ministers of not hesitating from condemning Hindu gods and goddesses for their political ambitions. ''Gautam's resignation does not mean that there has been any change in Kejriwal's ideology, but it is because Kejriwal fears losses in the Gujarat and Himachal elections.
+That is why he has taken the resignation from Gautam,'' he said.
 BJP MP Manoj Tiwari called for Delhi Chief Minister Arvind Kejriwal's resignation, calling him the 'mastermind' behind the episode.

+Delhi BJP chief Adesh Gupta said that the anti-Hindu face of Kejriwal had been exposed in front of the people of Gujarat, which is why he asked Gautam to resign.

+''Neither is he repentant about his anti-Hindu ideology nor did he apologise for hurting religious sentiments,'' he said in a tweet in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)